-Hot weather cuts French nuclear generation
+Hot weather cuts French, German nuclear power output

-PARIS (Reuters) - Scorching temperatures across Europe coupled with prolonged dry weather has reduced French nuclear power generation by around 5.2 gigawatts (GW) or 8%, French power grid operator RTE’s data showed on Thursday.
+PARIS/FRANKFURT (Reuters) - Scorching temperatures across Europe coupled with prolonged dry weather has reduced French nuclear power generation by around 5.2 gigawatts (GW) or 8%, French power grid operator RTE’s data showed on Thursday.

-Electricity output was curtailed at six reactors by 0840 GMT on Thursday, while two other reactors were offline, the data showed.
-High water temperatures and sluggish flow limit the ability to use river water to cool reactors.
+Electricity output was curtailed at six reactors by 0840 GMT on Thursday, while two other reactors were offline, data showed.
+High water temperatures and sluggish flows limit the ability to use river water to cool reactors.

+In Germany, PreussenElektra, the nuclear unit of utility E.ON, said it would take its Grohnde reactor offline on Friday due to high temperatures in the Weser river.

-Thursday is expected to be the peak in the second heatwave in successive months to hit western Europe with record temperatures expected in several towns in France.
+The second heatwave in successive months to hit western Europe is expected to peak on Thursday with record temperatures seen in several towns in France.

 Utility EDF, which operates France’s 58 nuclear reactors, said that generation at its Bugey, St-Alban and Tricastin nuclear power plants may be curbed until after July 26 because of the low flow rate and high temperatures of the Rhone.